bitpay/bitauth/README.md

 ## Advantages over other authentication mechanisms

 * By signing each request, man in the middle attacks are impossible.
-* A nonce is part of the data signed, which prevents replay attacks.
+* ~~A nonce is part of the data signed, which prevents replay attacks.~~ **edit:** the nonce is no longer part of th latest protocol, and replay attacks are not in the scope of problems solved by BitAuth.
 * The cryptography in Bitcoin is rock solid and is securing billions of dollars worth of bitcoins.
 * It uses elliptic curve cryptography which performs much better than RSA.